First up for Operation Requiem, the South Pacific, where the team and the Brigitte Bardot are headed in June.

 We'd like to engage in partnerships and explore how our resources can help maintain healthy shark populations.
 Ideally, we want the South Pacific continue to be known around the world as a paradise due to their commitment to the marine environment and the resulting rich and abundant ocean resources, healthy shark populations, and beautiful coral reefs.

-This trip will promote our commitment to shark conservation, give us critical insight, and prove that Sea Shepherd and the Shark Angels can and do empower locals collaboratively and positively to take back their sharks.
+This trip will promote our commitment to shark conservation, give us critical insight, and prove that Sea Shepherd can and do empower locals collaboratively and positively to take back their sharks.